 I see kata as something for developing the individual and that if that person performs the moves in a certain way and is happy, providing it is within the overall guidelines of the kata I see nothing wrong with some deviation.Doug James

-Considered one of the corner stones of British Karate, Doug James has been involved in Karate for over 50 years.
-He has been a competitor; a world class referee and judge.
+Considered one of the cornerstones of British Karate, Doug James has been involved in Karate for over 55 years.
+He has been a competitor; a world-class referee and a judge.
 He is also the founder and Chief Instructor of his own association.
-He has trained over 200 black belts and been the third man in many of the matches for some of the most iconic of British fighters.
+He has trained over 250 black belts and been the third man in many of the matches for some of the most iconic British fighters.

 By 1965 James had left school and was working as an apprentice engineer in the city of Middlesbrough.
 It was during this time that he met his future wife, Rita.